emagiz/emdocs/mds/microlearning/crashcourse-platform-create-creating-test-messages.md

 ### 3.1 From scratch

-In some cases, you have no information to go on when you want to unit test your flow.
+In some cases, you have no information to go on when you want to flow test your flow.
 In these cases, you can use the option called Empty message.
 With this option, you can create a message from scratch.

 This means that you have the option to copy-paste or write out your message by hand.